 Role of the Animal Health & Diagnostic Commission and PADLS in PA Agriculture: Fast Facts

-By Gueorgui Tochev , Budget Analyst | 4 years ago
+By Gueorgui Tochev , Senior Budget Analyst | 5 years ago

-Agriculture Analyst: Gueorgui Tochev, Budget Analyst
+Agriculture Analyst: Gueorgui Tochev, Senior Budget Analyst

 The Department of Agriculture’s Animal Health & Diagnostic Commission is an integral part of Pennsylvania's agriculture industry.
 Created by Act 148 of 1988, the commission provides a combined approach to diagnosing and investigating disease in farm animals.
 Act 148 established a dedicated funding source and a panel of agricultural experts that were tasked with developing methods and steps to deal with disease outbreaks.
 Key animal health, research, and diagnostic programs are coordinated through the Pennsylvania Animal Diagnostic Laboratory System (PADLS).